Average Rating

 Rate This Article

-Related Links
+Related Articles

-Most residential homes have some kind of sloped roofing system.
+Most residential homes use have some kind of sloped roofing system.
 However, in recent years flat roofing has become a more viable option.
 A flat roof, as its name suggests, is horizontal roofing or nearly horizontal roofing (an extremely low slope).
 Flat roofs are generally easier and quicker for a roofing contractor to build and use fewer roofing materials, which could potentially save a lot of money.
-The biggest problem with flat roofing is their tendency to cause leaks.
-The good news is that newer flat roof materials are changing all of that.
+The biggest problem with flat roofing is their a tendency to cause leaks.
+The good news is that, newer flat roof materials are changing all of that.

 Flat roofing systems were typically made from asphalt, particularly tar and gravel.
 Tar and gravel roofs can be extremely sensitive to human traffic or weather.
 These flat roofs have a tendency to crack or puncture, causing leaks and water damage.
 Flat roofing materials need to allow for water to run off freely from very slight inclinations; tar and gravel flat roofs tend to fail in colder climates, where ice dams can easily form, blocking the flow of water.
 Fortunately, newer roofing materials make flat roofs much more reliable.